AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

   ![](images/aem-home-recent-files.png){width="800" align="left"}

   You can sort and resize the columns by selecting options from the column dropdown menu.
+By default, the data is sorted based on last accessed date and time.

   ![](images/aem-home-recent-files-sort-resize-options.png){width="800" align="left"}